Defiant Craig Revel Horwood reignites Strictly feud as he declares ‘I’m not going anywhere darling’

-Star of Strictly Craig Revel Horwood reignited his feud with Ola and James Jordan during his interview on This Morning.
+Star of Strictly Craig Revel Horwood reignited his feud with Ola and James Jordan during his interview on This Morning earlier today.

 The TV star, 60, appeared on the ITV show on Wednesday (March 19) and sat down for a chat with hosts Cat Deeley and Ben Shephard.

-Craig Revel Horwood fued with former Strictly pros Ola and James Jordan
+Craig Revel Horwood’s ‘feud’ with former Strictly pros Ola and James Jordan

-A feud between the trio began last year after Ola insisted Craig should lose a spot on the judging panel after turning all “nicely nicey”.
+A ‘feud’ between the trio began last year after Ola insisted Craig should lose his spot on the judging panel after turning all “nicey nicey”.

 “I feel like Craig’s lost his sparkle.
 People loved Craig for what he was before.
 He would say it as it is, saying he wasn’t good, that was rubbish, but it’s almost like he’s got to say a positive now,” she told Mecca Bingo.